“Journalism is dead in America…”

 Ironically, mass communications have not been nurtured.
 The buckshot approach taken by the Clinton Administration to catalog and index the Internet backfired on the public.
 Foolishly, politicians allowed carnivores into Publisher’s hen houses.
 Obliviously or corruptly, they have taken handouts from Big Tech fat cats and overlooked the best interests of their constituency.
 Our inalienable rights are now being crushed or smothered by capitalist wolves in the hands of greedy communist pigs largely in consequence.

-It’s time to break up the Big Tech consortium for the good of the nation and the hole of humanity.
 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
 You, then, why do you judge your brother?
 For we will all stand before God’s judgement seat.
 It is written:

 “ ‘As surely as I live,’ says the Lord,

 So then, each of us will give an account of himself to God.